Live aurora forecast

 Is Dalvík better than Akureyri for aurora?

-Dalvík is less visited and sits at the same magnetic latitude as Akureyri - 66°N - so both share a Kp 2 threshold.
+Dalvík is less visited and sits at the same magnetic latitude as Akureyri - 66°N - and needs Kp 1 where Akureyri needs Kp 1-2.
 The key difference is sky darkness.
 Akureyri is a city of 20,000 people with a clear light dome.
 Dalvík is a fishing village of around 1,400 with minimal street lighting.
 The Eyjafjörður fjord gives the same corridor view from both locations but with darker surroundings at Dalvík.
 For photography, Dalvík gives better sky conditions; for accommodation and services, Akureyri is more practical.
 Many visitors stay in Akureyri and drive 45 minutes to Dalvík when the forecast is active.

 What Kp level is needed for aurora in Dalvík?

-Dalvík sits at 66°N magnetic latitude, the same as Akureyri and Húsavík, where the Kp index - a global measure of geomagnetic activity on a scale from 0 (quiet) to 9 (extreme storm), updated every 3 hours - needs to reach at least Kp 2 before aurora is reliably visible.
-At Kp 2 a clear arc appears along the fjord.
-At Kp 3 the display develops structure and movement across the upper sky.
-Because the sky around Dalvík is dark - Bortle Class 2 from the harbour and fjord shore - faint aurora at Kp 2 is clearly detectable here.
+Dalvík sits at 66°N magnetic latitude, the same as Akureyri and Húsavík, where the Kp index - a global measure of geomagnetic activity on a scale from 0 (quiet) to 9 (extreme storm), updated every 3 hours - needs to reach at least Kp 1 before aurora is reliably visible.
+At Kp 1 a clear arc appears along the fjord.
+Because the sky around Dalvík is dark - Bortle Class 2 from the harbour and fjord shore - even faint activity at the threshold is detectable here.

 Can you take the ferry to Grímsey Arctic Circle island from near Dalvík?